amiaopensource/homebrew-amiaos/README.md

 Homebrew tap for AMIA Open Source formulae:

 - **astataudit** — Generate audiovisual metrics for audio via FFmpeg and BWF MetaEdit.
+- **audioqc** — An aid for performing automated QC of digitized audio collections.
 - **audiorecorder** — Tool for calibration and recording of analog audio sources.
 - **bmdtools** — Basic capture and play programs for Blackmagic Design Decklink (forked from https://github.com/lu-zero/bmdtools).
 - **Cable Bible** — A comprehensive guide to cables and connectors used in audiovisual archiving.